OPC Climate Change Program

 OPC’s Climate Change program seeks to prepare for and reduce harmful impacts of climate change on ocean and coastal resources by encouraging adaptation and understanding of climate change, and engaging decision makers at all levels of government.

-The Ocean Protection Council takes a leadership role in the following California climate change initiatives:
+We take a leadership role in the following California climate change initiatives:

 To learn more about the work OPC is doing on specific climate-related issues, click on the photos below.